Upgrade DataStax Enterprise (DSE) 5.1 to 6.7 or 6.8

 11. Back up any customized configuration files since they may be overwritten with default values during installation of the new version.

-If you backed up your installation using instructions in Backing up and restoring DSE, your original configuration files are included in the archive.
+If you backed up your installation using instructions in Backing up a tarball installation or Backing up a package installation, your original configuration files are included in the archive.

 Upgrade Steps

-Follow these steps on each node in the recommended order.
-The upgrade process requires upgrading and restarting one node at a time.
+The upgrade process requires upgrading and restarting one node at a time in the following order:

 These steps are performed in your upgraded version and use DSE 6.7 or DSE 6.8 documentation depending upon your target version.